graevy/graevy.github.io/content/posts/internet.md

 When starting a new torrent, downloading in "sequential order" or similar lets you functionally stream video[^8].
 You only need to download about 5-10% of a video before you can play it if your connection is fast enough.
 Use [VLC](https://www.videolan.org/) or [MPC-HC](https://github.com/clsid2/mpc-hc/releases) to watch videos.

-I asked chatGPT: "provide a glossary of terms (such as "x265", or "5.1", or "BRRip") used to describe video hosted on torrent trackers" and received this response before it was cut off due to length:
+I asked chatGPT: "provide a glossary of terms (such as "x265", or "5.1", or "BRRip") used to describe video hosted on torrent trackers" and received this truncated response:

 ```
 Sure, here's a glossary of terms commonly used to describe video hosted on torrent trackers: